 In the event of retirement (as defined), death, permanent disability, or termination of employment, the vested balance in the participant's account will be distributed to the participant or the participant's beneficiary in a single lump-sum cash payment.
-The portion of the participant's account invested in the PCA Common Stock Fund will be distributed in kind unless elected to be distributed in cash.

-Certain participants, as specified in each covered location's Special Appendix, who have attained age 55 may elect an in-service withdrawal from their vested Company matching contribution account.
-Participants, as specified in each location's Special Appendix, who have attained age 591⁄2 may elect to withdraw all or part of their account balance.
+The portion of the participant's account invested in the PCA Common Stock Fund will be distributed in kind unless an election is made to be distributed in cash.
+In-service withdrawals of rollover contributions and related earnings are available for any reason.
+In-service withdrawals of certain predecessor plan account balances, as defined, are available for any reason.
+Participants age 55 or older may withdraw the entire value, or any portion thereof, of their Company matching contributions and the vested value of their Company retirement savings contribution at any time.
+Participants who have attained the age of 591⁄2 may withdraw the entire value, or any portion thereof, of their account balance at any time.